American Made (film): Historical accuracy

 Liman has also acknowledged that the film's zero-gravity love scene was his idea and that he received the inspiration for it after he and Cruise collided in the cockpit while filming a flight scene.

 Seal was unapologetic about his weapons and drug smuggling operations, even stating once in a television interview, "Whether you call it soldier of fortune or what, it's a way of life for me.
 I enjoy it and I'm going to keep doing it."
 He also never crash-landed into a suburban neighborhood.
-Liman has described the film as "a fun lie based on a true story."